 - Meaningful Name: Louis plays a trumpet, like a certain other jazz musician.
 This is lampshaded in the book, when a boy says he'll name him Louis after said musician, only for the swan to write on his chalkboard "That actually is my name."

 - Musical Theme Naming / Named After Somebody Famous: His sisters in the film, Ella and Billie, also share names with musicians: Ella Fitzgerald and Billie Holiday, respectively.

 - Odd Friendship: Sam and Louis become hesitant allies and eventually true friends.

 - Politically Incorrect Villain: Boyd's character plays up the All of the Other Reindeer aspect from the novel, as to be expected.

 - The Rival: Boyd in the film is Louis's competition for Serena.

-- Stealth Pun: Louis's species is a Trumpeter Swan, but due to his condition you could also say he's a "Mute" Swan.
+- Stealth Pun: Louis's species is a Trumpeter Swan, but due to his condition, you could also say he's a "Mute" Swan.

 - Summer Campy: Sam spends some time at Camp Kookooskoos.